BabyMelvin/proc-macro-workshop/README.md

 ### Derive macro: `derive(Builder)`

-This macro generates the boilerplate code involved in implementing the [builder pattern] in Rust.
-Builders are a mechanism for instantiating structs, especially structs with many fields, and especially if many of those fields are optional or the set of fields may need to grow backward compatibly over time.
+This macro generates the boilerplate(样板) code involved in implementing the [builder pattern] in Rust.
+Builders are a mechanism for instantiating（实例化） structs, especially structs with many fields, and especially if many of those fields are optional or the set of fields may need to grow backward compatibly over time（随时间向后兼容）.

 [builder pattern]: https://en.wikipedia.org/wiki/Builder_pattern